-Over the past few years, Spain has become a more popular place for Americans to immigrate.
+Over the past few years, there have been many Americans moving to Spain.
 We will share with you information for Spain visa requirements and residency options available to you depending on your scenario.

 For US citizens, the tourist visa (maximum 90 days out of each 180) is automatic upon entry to a country within the Schengen area.
 So you don’t need to apply for a special visa to visit Spain from the USA for 90 days or less.
 Spain is part of the Schengen agreement.
 Some people refer to it as a Spain Schengen visa, but that isn’t really accurate.